 The museum and Museum Shop will close to the public at 4:00 p.m. on Sunday, May 7.
 The final Museum Cafe service for the summer is Friday, May 5 from 11 a.m. to 2 p.m.
 The Museum Shop will have select items available online for purchase via Auburn University Marketplace.
 Please call 334-844-3084 for assistance.

 The construction inside the building is expected to be completed in the fall of 2017, with regular operations resuming on Tuesday, Sept.
 5 at 10 a.m.
-Exhibitions on view will include work by Jean Shin and Raoul Hague, as well as permanent collection selections, and the exhibition Leo Twiggs: Requiem for Mother Emanuel.
+Exhibitions on view will include work by Raoul Hague, as well as permanent collection selections, and the exhibition Leo Twiggs: Requiem for Mother Emanuel.
 Our community celebration of Out of the Box: A Juried Outdoor Sculpture Exhibition is slated for Friday, Oct.
 6. Juror Jean Shin will also exhibit her work inside the museum.

 Any date changes will be posted to our website and publicized within the community.
 We hope you will continue to enjoy our grounds, including the Susan Phillips Gardens and Lethander Art Path.
-There are seven on our grounds.
+There are seven sculptures on our grounds.